-Accessing healthcare on your return to Ireland
+Accessing health services when you return to Ireland

 Both private and public health services are available in Ireland.

 The Health Service Executive (HSE) delivers public health services in Ireland.
 Sometimes the HSE provides these services directly, and sometimes the HSE funds other organisations to provide these services.

 Private health services are provided by individual health professionals or healthcare companies.
 You usually have to pay the full cost of private health services unless you have private health insurance.

 Can I access Irish public health services when I return home?